mcgivrer/minimal/docs/docs/chapter-01-the_game_class.md

 - update(elapsed) will compute all the moves and animations for all the game objects,
 - render() will draw the resulting objects and display that on screen.

-And when you execute this incredible class… nothing will happen.
+And when you execute this incredible class, nothing will happen.
 BUT… we now have the framework of our future game.
 I'm not joking, this is a fact ;)

 ## Going deeper in concept